cwtools/cwtools.github.io/contribute.md

     1. (Optional) To make the changes only apply to this folder (not all folders on your computer), change the tab at the top to "workspace settings"
 4. Set "cwtools.rules_version" to "manual"
 5. Set "cwtools.rules_folder" to the path above. e.g. D:\Git\cwtools-ck3-config
 6. Re-open VS Code.
-Now you are using the rules you have copied also know as cloning to your computer.
+Now you are using the rules you have copied (a.k.a. cloned) to your computer.
-7. Open 1.30 vanilla in one window or your mod, open the rules folder in another window.
+7. Open the vanilla game files in one window (or alternatively your mod), and open the rules folder in another window.
 8. Add/change rules that are defined in e.g. D:\Git\cwtools-ck3-config.
 9. Once you make changes to the rules, you can press "Ctrl-shift-p" and select "Reload window" to easily restart the extension.
 10. Confirm errors are reduced, return to step 8.